Atee-Rawat/CampusCravings/README.md

 1. Make sure `GOOGLE_API_KEY` is set in `server/.env` (see `server/.env.example`).
 The app will start a local Chroma server automatically if one is not already running.
 2. Start the backend normally (`npm run dev:server` or `node server/server.js`) — the chat service will initialize the vector store on demand.

-If you want to reindex or manually control the Chroma instance, check `/server/src/scripts/initVectorStore.js` and the `chromadb` directory for data files.

 ## AI Recommendations (new)